 The Undergrad College Finder is a great way to commence your journey to your dream University for your Bachelors.
 You just have to enter your Test Scores (SAT/ACT scores, average of your scores in High School) and fill your Academic Profile (name of the Board and latest Institute attended) and thereafter get a specially curated list of the 12 Universities for your profile, classified under Ambitious, Target & Safe.Read More

-Financial engineering is a multidisciplinary field involving financial theory, methods of engineering, tools of mathematics and the practice of programming.
-It is the use of mathematical techniques to solve financial problems.
-It is sometimes referred to as quantitative analysis.
-It is also known as financial mathematics, mathematical finance, and computational finance.
-Financial Engineering, unlike its name, does not belong to any of the traditional fields of professional engineering.
+Financial Engineering is a multidisciplinary field involving financial theory, engineering methods, tools of Mathematics and Programming.
+It uses mathematical techniques to solve financial problems and is sometimes referred to as quantitative analysis.
+Also known as Financial Mathematics, Mathematical Finance, and Computational Finance, Financial Engineering, unlike its name, does not belong to any of the traditional fields of professional engineering.
+Applied Mathematics, Computer Science, Statistics and Economic Theory are all tools that are applied in this field.

-It draws tools from applied mathematics, computer science, statistics and economic theory.
-Financial engineering plays a key role in the customer-driven derivatives business which encompasses quantitative modelling and programming, trading and risk managing derivative products in compliance with the regulations and Basel capital/liquidity requirements.
+A Masters in Financial Engineering teaches you how this plays a key role in the customer-driven derivatives business which encompasses quantitative modelling and programming, trading and risk managing derivative products in compliance with the regulations and liquidity requirements.

-Most of the universities in the USA, Canada require you to give the GRE.
-Few universities from Germany require GRE scores.
+Masters in Financial Engineering requirements for most universities in the US and Canada include submitting a GRE score.
+Few universities from Germany require GRE scores for a MS in Financial Engineering.
 However, GRE is not required for admission to Australian universities.
-IELTS or TOEFL is compulsory for acquiring student visa and as a proof of English proficiency.
+IELTS or TOEFL is compulsory for acquiring a student visa and as a proof of English proficiency.

-Financial engineering studies apply the principles of mathematics to tackle financial issues.
-Various subjects include:
+Financial engineering involves the application of the principles of Mathematics to tackle financial issues.
+Some of the core subjects include:

-Although the fees vary from university to university, the average tuition cost for master’s studies in Financial Engineering in the US are $23,000/year.
-Average living costs vary upto $8900/year.
-Tuition fees are around C$20000 in Canada.
-In Australia, average tuition costs are A$35000 / year and the average living costs are A$8,500/year.
+Although the fee varies across universities, the average tuition cost for Masters in Financial Engineering in the US is $23,000 per year.
+Average living costs rise up to $8,900 per year.
+Tuition fees are around C$20,000 in Canada for while in Australia, average tuition costs are A$35,000 per year and the average living costs are A$8,500 per year for the same.

 |United States||$51,416 - $126,968||$80,000|